Diocese of Nevers: History

-The claim that Savinian and Potentian were the first to christianize Nevers (Noviodunum) on instructions from the Apostle Peter c.
+The claim that Savinian and Potentian were the first to Christianize Nevers (Noviodunum) on instructions from the Apostle Peter c.
 45 is not sustainable.
 The earliest signs of Christianity in the area date from the mid-3rd century.

 At the beginning of the 5th century, Nevers became part of the kingdom of Burgundy.
 In 763, King Pepin the Short held a placitum generale for the Franks at Nevers, at which the Bavarian Duke Tassilo was present.
 In 952, Hugues le Blanc, Count of Paris, seized and burned the city of Nevers.
-In 960, Kign Lothair of France gave Burgundy, including the Nivernais, to Odo I, Duke of Burgundy, the son of Hugues.
+In 960, King Lothair of France gave Burgundy, including the Nivernais, to Odo I, Duke of Burgundy, the son of Hugues.
 At some tme before 990, he gave Nevers and the Nivernais as a fief to Count Landri.

 In 1194, Peter II of Courtenay, count of Nevers through his marriage to Countess Agnes, began to build the first set of walls around the city of Nevers.
 It was at the same time that the commune of Nevers was officially recognized.

 Foundation of the diocese

 The diocese of Nevers was established at the end of the 5th century.
 Three catalogues of bishops of Nevers are found, inserted into liturgical books, and dating from the 9th to 11th centuries.

-The Gallia Christiana mentions Eladius as first Bishop of Nevers, who was restored to health by St. Severinus, Abbot of St. Maurice, in the reign of King Clovis I (481-509).
+The Gallia Christiana mentions Eladius as first Bishop of Nevers, who was restored to health by St. Severinus, Abbot of St. Maurice, in the reign of King Clovis I (481–509).
 The place of Euladius in the episcopal lists is, as Louis Duchesne indicated, uncertain; the first attested bishop is Tauricianus, who was present at the Council of Epaone in September 517.